stdarg/blackjack/README.md

 * After player&#39;s final action in hand, should learn the outcome
 * Use typical dealer strategy of standing on 17 or greater
 * Will support multiple players
-* Will support multiple black jack games
+* Will support multiple blackjack games
 * Will use an 8-deck shoe with a cut-point 75% into the shoe
 * If a player is not at a table, they are in the "lobby"
     * From the lobby, players can join tables and view tables